bennyLCK/tp/docs/UserGuide.md

     - For example: `add n/Gill Bates p/12345678 e/gillbates@sicromoft.com a/Sicromoft HQ`

+2. Next let's add that article you just wrote.
-> [!INFO]
+> [!NOTE]
 > Adding an article uses the `add -a` command, the `-a` standing for article.
 The `-a` suffix is used for all commands pertaining to articles.

-2. Next let's add that article you just wrote.
     - To `add -a` an article we need the following information:
         - Headline (`h/`)
         - Date (`d/`)
           - We use a single field for the date: